-If students wish to use their own transportation or recreation equipment (including but not limited to bicycles, skateboards, scooters, etc.) to travel to campus, they must also use the proper safety gear (including but not limited to a helmet, safety pads as applicable, etc.) while on campus, and this travel equipment may not be used additionally while on campus.
+If students wish to use their own transportation or recreation equipment (including but not limited to bicycles, skateboards, scooters, etc.) to travel to campus, they must also use the proper safety gear (including but not limited to a helmet, safety pads as applicable, etc.) while on campus.
+If students wish to use this equipment on campus, they can do so with the proper safety gear and without the use of ramps, rails, jumps, or other props that result in airborne activity.
+As is the case with any activity on campus, if a staff member deems the activity unsafe due to weather or the nature of physical risk involved, students must respect a staff member's request to alter or halt the activity.